scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _AGI:

 AGI
-******
+*****

 .. _osl:

 Use original save/load screens
-	Use the original save/load screens instead of the ScummVM ones
+	Uses the original save and load dialogs instead of the ScummVM ones

 	*originalsaveload*

 .. _altamiga:

 Use an alternative palette
-	Use an alternative palette, common for all Amiga games.
-This was the old behavior
+	Uses an alternative palette, common to all Amiga games.

 	*altamigapalette*

 .. _support:

 Mouse support
 	Enables mouse support.
-Allows to use mouse for movement and in game menus.
+Allows use of the mouse for movement and in game menus.

 	*mousesupport*

 .. _herc:

 Use Hercules hires font
-	Uses Hercules hi-res font, when font file is available.
+	Uses the Hercules hi-resolution font, when the font file is available.

 	*herculesfont*

 .. _cmd:

 Pause when entering commands
-	Shows a command prompt window and pauses the game (like in SCI) instead of a real-time prompt.
+	Shows a command prompt window and pauses the game, instead of a real-time prompt.

 	*commandpromptwindow*

 .. _2gs:

 Add speed menu
-	Add game speed menu (similar to PC version)
+	Adds a game speed menu, similar to the PC version.

 	*apple2gs_speedmenu*